abcdesktopio/docs/opsdocs/docs/index.md

 ## Adopters

 Here are some of the organizations we know are using abcdesktop.io.
-If you’re using Abcdesktop and aren’t on this list, please submit a pull request!
+If you’re using abcdesktop and aren’t on this list, please submit a pull request!

 | Adopters | Name     | Description | Public applications repository |